helidon-io/helidon/examples/openapi-tools/quickstart-mp/README.md

 When this command finishes its work in the folder `mp-server` we will find the generated project where the most interesting parts are located inside `api` and `model` packages.
 The package `api` contains interfaces that represent endpoints for our server and implementations with stubs for them.
 These implementations we need to change to implement our business logic.
-The package `model` contains classes that represent transport objects that will be used by our endpoints to receive requests and sent responses.
+The package `model` contains classes that represent transport objects that will be used by our endpoints to receive requests and send responses.

 Let's change a little class `MessageServiceImpl` for our example :
 1) Add annotation `@ApplicationScoped` to this class.